p3lim/toc-interface-updater/README.md

 - `classic` (Mists of Pandaria Classic)
   - `mists` (alias for `classic`)

 The script will default to `retail` unless specified.
+The script supports specifying multiple at once, which will create comma-separated interface versions.

 #### Single-TOC multi-flavor